Road-Sign-UCU/Road-Sign-DB/README.md

 - ## Support

-All questions may be asked through email adresses, which are mentioned in the contributors accounts` info.
+All questions may be asked through email adresses, which are mentioned in the contributors accounts' info.

 - ## Contributing